Quote: “If you’re looking for lyrics, if you’re looking to cry, if you’re looking to think about life, don’t listen to hip-hop.”

 “Candy Paint’ has a nursery rhyme flow, but it’s rude AF.
 I’d totally have rapped along to this in class 3, giggling like I’m in on a naughty secret.

-Beerbongs and bentleys plays like your wildest dreams over a blunt and a sunset with your stoner friends and then having all those things come true.
+Beerbongs and bentleys plays like shooting out your wildest pipe dreams over a blunt and a sunset with your best friends, and then having all those things come true.

 And a sunset has never felt the same since.